 Staffing and recruiting agency roles should not be confused with in-house HR and staffing roles.
 There are some similarities, e.g. candidate search and interviewing, but there are fundamental differences in that jobs are not given to you; you have to go out and find your own job orders and clients and you have to make your own sales.
 Many franchises offer support and training in sales processes and some will even provide you with job orders, so if you are sales minded but perhaps lack industry contacts and sales know-how, then a franchise may be right for you.
 Alternately, if you know the industry and can make sales, you are more than ready to go it alone.

 So, if you are an industry-experienced staffing professional, you may not need a franchise.
 You don’t need the brand credibility, industry knowledge, sales skills or contacts as you may have them already.

 However, if you are lacking in any of these three areas you do stand to benefit from the features that a franchise can offer.
 If you do consider buying into a staffing franchise you might be interested in my follow-up piece, “6 Key Considerations Before Choosing a Staffing Franchise.”

 Good luck with whatever path you choose.

 Note: this article provides general information about recruiting and staffing franchises and should be read as general information only.
-Recruiter.com does offer franchise based recruitment services – but please do your research before selecting any franchised recruitment provider.
-You may request more information with the link above, but also, as with any major business decision, please consult professional advisors before purchasing a franchise, from Recruiter.com or any other provider.
+Recruiter.com does not offer franchise based recruitment services – but may be able to refer you to a partner.
+Of course, please do your research before selecting any franchised recruitment provider.
+You may request more information with the link above, but also, as with any major business decision, please consult professional advisors before purchasing a franchise.

 Post your resume to the largest network of recruiters on the planet.
 START